nokotamustang/OpenGL_and_Vulkan_3D/README.md

     -   Use the `.bat` files that I have included for building, compiling, and running.

         So with a terminal run `build development` to create the Cmake build and then `compile development` to compile the executable.
+If you changed where `external` is you need to modify the `build.bat` script to point where you have it relative to your `CmakeLists.txt`.

+        I have added some flags to control what build you are making, so use `debug`, `development`, or `release` as you wish.
+Debug will enable debug flags in the compiler and code will be slower.
+Development is for fast runtime but inside your normal dev environment.
+And release is for when you move the resources to the build to get ready for testing a deployment type environment.

         If you want to use ninja then use `build development ninja` and `compile development ninja`.

-        For debugging symbols use `build debug` and `compile debug`; and for release use `build release` and compile `release`.
-You can also use ninja for these.

         I also added a `run.bat` file that will run the executable from the correct build directory, for the lazy like me used with the same notation: `run development` for example.